 Abstract.
 A ground-based scatterometer was installed on an alpine meadow over the Tibetan Plateau to study the soil moisture and -temperature dynamics of the top soil layer and air-soil interface during the period August 2017 - August 2018.
-The deployed system measured the amplitude and phase of the ground surface radar return at hourly and half-hourly intervals over 1-10 GHz in the four linear polarization combinations (vv, hh, hv, vh).
-In this paper we describe the developed scatterometer system, gathered datasets, retrieval method for the backscattering coefficient (σ^0), and results of σ^0 .
+The deployed system measured the amplitude and phase of the ground surface radar return at hourly and half-hourly intervals over 1 - 10 GHz in the four linear polarization combinations (vv, hh, hv, vh).
+In this paper we describe the developed scatterometer system, gathered datasets, retrieval method for the backscattering coefficient (σ^0), and results of σ^0 for co-polarization.

 The system was installed on a 5 m high tower and designed using only commercially available components: a Vector Network Analyser (VNA), four coaxial cables, and two dual polarization broadband gain horn antennas at a fixed position and orientation.
-We provide a detailed description on how to retrieve the backscattering coefficients for all four linear polarization combinations σ{pq}^0 , where p is the received- and q the transmitted polarization (v or h), for this specific scatterometer design.
+We provide a detailed description on how to retrieve the co-polarized backscattering coefficients $\sigma{vv}^0 \& \sigma{hh}^0$ for

+- 10 backscattering coefficients for all four linear polarization combinations σ{pq}^0 , where p is the received- and q the transmitted polarization (v or h), for this specific scatterometer design.
 To account for the particular effects caused by wide antenna radiation patterns (G) at lower frequencies, σ^0 was calculated using the narrow-beam approximation combined with a mapping of the function G^2/R^4 over the ground surface.
 (R is the distance between antennas and the infinitesimal patches of ground surface.)
 This approach allowed for a proper derivation of footprint positions and -areas, and incidence angle ranges.
-The frequency averaging technique was used to reduce the effects of fading on the σ{pq}^0 uncertainty.
-Absolute calibration of the scatterometer was achieved with measured backscatter from a rectangular metal plate and rotated dihedral metal reflectors as reference targets.
+The - 15 frequency averaging technique was used to reduce the effects of fading on the $\sigma^0 = \sigma^0{pq}$ uncertainty.
+Absolute calibration of the scatterometer was achieved with measured backscatter from a rectangular metal plate as reference targetand rotated dihedral metal reflectors as reference targets.

-In the retrieved time-series of σ{pq}^0 for L-band (1.5 - 1.75 GHz), S-band (2.5 - 3.0 GHz), C-band (4.5 - 5.0 GHz), and X-band (9.0 - 10.0 GHz) we observed characteristic changes or features that can be attributed to seasonal or diurnal changes in the soil.
+In the retrieved time-series of $\sigma{vv}^0 \& \sigma{hh}^0$ for σ{pq}^0 for L-band (1.5 - 1.75 GHz), S-band (2.5 - 3.0 GHz), C-band (4.5 - 5.0 GHz), and X-band (9.0 - 10.0 GHz) we observed characteristic changes or features that can be attributed to seasonal or diurnal changes in the soil.
 For example a fully frozen top soil, diurnal freeze-thaw changes in the top soil, emerging vegetation in spring, and drying of soil.
-Our preliminary analysis off the collected σ{pq}^0 time-series data set demonstrates that it contains valuable
+Our preliminary analysis on the collected σ{pq}^0 off the collected σ{pq}^0 time-series data set demonstrates that it contains valuable information on water- and energy exchange directly below the air-soil interface.
+Information which is difficult to quantify, at that particular position, with in-situ measurements techniques alone.